 Each year, students and their families apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
 Some applicants are asked to provide supporting documents to verify the information on the FAFSA through a process called "verification."
 The supporting documentation is used by the Financial Aid Office to ensure certain information provided on the FAFSA is accurate.
-The law requires the FAO to ask you for this information before awarding federal aid under the financial aid program rules 34CFR, Part 668.
+The law requires the Financial Aid Office to ask you for this information before awarding federal aid under the financial aid program rules 34CFR, Part 668.
 Because this information is used to determine need-based aid, reporting this information accurately is crucial.

 If your FAFSA is selected for verification, you are required to go through the verification process if you wish to receive federal, state and/or certain types of institutional financial aid.

 How will the FAO notify me if my FAFSA is selected for verification?

 The manner in which you are notified is determined by your student status:

 New, first-time students receive a letter mailed to their home as well as an email notification listing the documents needed.
 New students may also receive an initial financial aid award letter which indicates the FAFSA was selected for verification with a statement printed directly on the award letter, as well as a special notice inserted with the award letter documents.